-The Langroise Trio, established in 1991 with a gift from arts patron Gladys Langroise, plays an important role in arts education by providing students, educators and professional musicians with the broad education, specialized skills, and diversified experience they will need to become versatile music leaders who will shape our musical and cultural future.
+The College of Idaho Langroise Trio, established in 1991 with a gift from arts patron Gladys Langroise, plays an important role in arts education by providing students, educators and professional musicians with the broad education, specialized skills, and diversified experience they will need to become versatile music leaders who will shape our musical and cultural future.

 Artists-in-Residence at The College of Idaho, the Langroise Trio provides a unique chamber music emphasis where students participate in coaching sessions and weekly master classes.
 Students have performance opportunities with chamber groups as well as the C of I Sinfonia.
 The Trio offers intensive training in violin, viola and cello within a traditional liberal arts curriculum.
 Boise Philharmonic internships are available, by audition, for very advanced students enabling them to perform with a metropolitan-level orchestra while in college.